magneticio/vamp.io/content/documentation/installation/v0.9.3/dcos.md

 ### Step 1: Install Elasticsearch

 Mesos, Marathon and ZooKeeper are all installed by DC/OS.
-In addition to these, Vamp requires Elasticsearch and Logstash for metrics collection and aggregation.
+In addition to these, Vamp requires Elasticsearch for metrics collection and aggregation.
 You can use the magneticio Docker images to deploy a compatible Vamp Elastic Stack (hub.docker.com - magneticio elastic)

 Create `elasticsearch.json` with the following content: